oroinc/crm/src/Oro/Bundle/SalesBundle/Resources/doc/api/b2b_customer.md

 #### get_subresource

-Retrieve the record of the contact that is specified for a specific business customer.
+Retrieve a record of the contact that is specified for a specific business customer.

 #### get_relationship